Duke-GCB/SciComp-Materials/README.md

 =================================================

-Course materials for the [Introduction to Scientific Computing for Genomics] course that was held Feb 5-6, 2015, as part of the [GCB Academy].
+Course materials for the [Introduction to Scientific Computing for Genomics] course held at least one once every year as part of the [GCB Academy].

 Credits
 -------